M-Kolacz/basketball-team-selector/docs/templates/ui/view-implementation.md

 Ensure that your implementation accurately reflects the provided implementation plan and adheres to all specified rules.
-Pay special attention to component structure, API integration, and handling of user interactions.
+Pay special attention to component structure, server action integration, and handling of user interactions.